Bayesian Causal Forests & the 2022 ACIC Data Challenge: Scalability and Sensitivity: Identification and estimation

-We use potential outcomes to define causal effects \citep{Neyman1923, Rubin1974}.
-For each beneficiary $i$ in practice $j$, let $Y_{ijt}(1)$ denote their potential outcome at time $t$ when their practice was treated between years 2 and 3.
-Similarly, let $Y_{ijt}(0)$ denote their potential outcome at time $t$ when their practice was untreated between years 2 and 3\footnote{The potential outcomes notation makes some implicit assumptions, notably (i) treatment status of practice $j$ cannot affect the potential outcome of beneficiaries in practice $j' \neq j$, (ii) there are no different versions of treatment (or non-treatment), (iii) treatment status does not vary amongst beneficiaries in the same practice, and (iv) treatment status does not change once assigned in between years 2 and 3.
-Conditions (i) and (ii) are often known as the Stable Unit Treatment Value Assumption \citep{Rubin1980_randomization,Rubin1986_comment}}.
+We define causal effects using potential outcomes \citep{Neyman1923, Rubin1974}.
+For each beneficiary $i$ in practice $j$, let $Y_{ijt}(0)$ denote their potential outcome at time $t$ when their practice was untreated between years 2 and 3.
+Similarly, let $Y_{ijt}(1)$ denote their potential outcome at time $t$ when their practice was treated between years 2 and 3.
+Implicit in our notation are the assumptions that (i) the treatment status of practice $j$ cannot affect the potential outcome of beneficiaries in practice $j' \neq j$ and (ii) there is only one version of treatment and only one version of non-treatment.
+Together these assumptions are often know as the Stable Unit Treatment Value Assumption \citep[SUTVA]{Rubin1980_randomization, Rubin1986_comment}.
+We consider these assumptions reasonable in the context of the Data Challenge, while also noting the Challenge provided insufficient context about the data to probe potential violations\footnote{In fact, our notation makes further implicit assumptions that we similarly regard as reasonable.
+Namely, we assume that treatment status does not vary amongst beneficiaries in the same practice and does not change once assigned in between years 2 and 3.}.

 We focus on the conditional average treatment effect on the treated (CATT), defined as